 The City of Paris has committed to reporting on an annual basis, at least until the full allocation and in case of significant developments.
 The reporting is disclosed publicly and includes details on financed projects, proceeds allocation, progress on the projects financed, environmental and social results and impact indicators, and ESG risk management measures and indicators.
-Reporting on the allocation of proceeds is exhaustive because there is no temporary investment of unallocated funds and no refinancing.
-However, the issuer has not committed to report on significant developments, issues or controversies related to the financed projects.
+Reporting on the allocation of proceeds is exhaustive.
 The environmental and social indicators are clear and relevant, and cover all the expected environmental and social benefits, as well as co-benefits (for example, social co-benefits for projects with an environmental objective).
 In addition, the issuer has included calculation methodologies and assumptions in its reporting, in line with previous commitments.
-However, there is no independent verification of the allocation of proceeds, nor of the environmental and social indicators.
+Despite the absence of annual independent verification of the allocation of proceeds, nor of the environmental and social indicators, we note that the City of Paris provides highly detailed and comprehensive reporting every year.